Nuclear Power in Romania

 Radioactive Waste Management

-Used fuel is stored at the reactors for up to ten years.
-It is then transferred to a dry storage facility for spent based on the Macstor system designed by AECL.
+Used fuel is stored at the reactors for six to ten years.
+It is then transferred to a dry storage facility (DICA) at Cernavoda based on the Macstor system designed by AECL, where it will remain for about 50 years.
 The first module was commissioned in 2003.

 Research & Development

-A 14 MWt Triga research reactor is operating at Pitesti, and a 2 MW Russian unit is being decommissioned at Bucharest-Magurele.
+A 14 MWt Triga research reactor is operated by RAAN at Pitesti, and a 2 MW Russian VVR-S unit is being decommissioned at Bucharest-Magurele.

 A consortium was set up in December 2013 for the construction of a demonstration lead-cooled fast reactor in Romania.
 The Advanced Lead Fast Reactor European Demonstrator (ALFRED) is being developed under an EU initiative.
 A memorandum of cooperation has been signed between Italy's National Agency for New Technologies, Energy and the Environment (ENEA) with Ansaldo Nucleare, and Romania's Nuclear Research Institute (Institutul de Cercetari Nucleare, ICN), to implement construction of ALFRED.
 The group is to be known as the Fostering Alfred Construction (Falcon) consortium, which will be expanded through the participation of further European organizations.
 The total cost of the project is put at some €1.0 billion.
 ALFRED will be built at ICN's facility in Mioveni, near Pitesti in southern Romania.
 Construction could begin in 2017 and the unit could start operating in 2025.
 It will supply 120 MWe to the electrical grid.